UPPS 05.02.02 - Texas State Purchasing Policy

 CERTIFICATION STATEMENT

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.
-Director, Procurement and Strategic Sourcing; senior reviewer of this UPPS

-Associate Vice President for Financial Services
+Assistant Vice President for Procurement & Financial Reporting

-Executive Vice President for Operations and Chief Financial Officer
+Executive Vice President and Chief Operating Officer

 President